 Day 10: Tikal & Uaxactún Tour

-In the afternoon, you will go deeper into the jungle to visit Uaxactún.
-This archaeological site and village has been inhabited by the Maya for centuries.
-Today, it features partially restored temples, and a small forest community that’s made up mostly of chicleros (harvesters of natural gum).
-Learn more about the daily life of this community and see the first Mayan astronomical complex in the world.
+But the adventure doesn't end in Tikal.
+In the afternoon, you'll venture deeper into the jungle, to Uaxactún.
+This archaeological site dates to 600 BCE and is home to a village that has been inhabited by the Maya people for centuries.
+Here you'll tour temple ruins and visit a small forest community made up mostly of chicleros (harvesters of natural gum).
+It's a great opportunity to learn about indigenous life—plus you'll get to see the first Maya astronomical observatory ever built.

-In the afternoon, you will transfer south to Rio Dulce and check into your hotel for the evening.
+In the afternoon, you'll transfer south to Río Dulce and check into your hotel for the evening.

-In Livingston, you'll have the chance to experience a different side of the country, as this community is largely made up of Afro-Guatemalans.
-The local Garufina culture means that the area has its own distinct traditions, cuisine, and even music.
-As you can only get here by boat, this is a part of Guatemala that many tourists often miss!
-Enjoy the warm waters of the Caribbean, do some bird-watching, and try tapado, the community's most popular dish.
+Once in Livingston, you'll experience a different side of the country, as this community is largely made up of Afro-Guatemalans.
+The local Garufina culture means that the area has its own traditions, cuisine, and even music.
+Here you and your spouse can stroll the white-sand beaches, enjoy the warm waters of the Caribbean, and do some birding.
+You'll definitely want to try tapado, a tropical seafood soup that's the community's most popular dish.

 Day 13: Finca Paraiso Hot Springs

-Return to the hotel to freshen up and have lunch.
-Then, you'll transfer to Puerto Barrios Airport to catch a flight back to Guatemala City.
-Enjoy a free evening in the capital.
+Afterward, you'll return to the hotel to freshen up and have lunch.
+Then, transfer to Puerto Barrios Airport to catch a flight back to Guatemala City.
+Perhaps enjoy one last romantic dinner at a nice restaurant in the capital.